Have you ever stopped to think about why you prefer one website over another?

 In Lego’s case, the brand successfully integrates two intense colors (red and yellow) into their web design.

-The color palette works particularly well thanks to the white space.
+The color palette works particularly well thanks to the white space and white background.

 Red and yellow are analogous but also complement each other nicely, and giving them enough space on the web page creates a smooth user experience.